rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 You, O king, the king of kings, to whom the God of heaven has given the kingdom, the power, and the might, and the glory, ^0237

-and into whose hand he has given, wherever they dwell, the children of man, the beasts of the field, and the birds of the heavens, making you rule over them all — you are the head of gold. ^0238
+and into whose hand he has given, wherever they dwell, the children of man, the beasts of the field, and the birds of the heavens, making you rule over them all--you are the head of gold. ^0238

 Another kingdom inferior to you shall arise after you, and yet a third kingdom of bronze, which shall rule over all the earth. ^0239

 And there shall be a fourth kingdom, strong as iron, because iron breaks to pieces and shatters all things.
 And like iron that crushes, it shall break and crush all these. ^0240

-And as you saw the feet and toes, partly of potter’s clay and partly of iron, it shall be a divided kingdom, but some of the firmness of iron shall be in it, just as you saw iron mixed with the soft clay. ^0241
+And as you saw the feet and toes, partly of potter's clay and partly of iron, it shall be a divided kingdom, but some of the firmness of iron shall be in it, just as you saw iron mixed with the soft clay. ^0241

 And as the toes of the feet were partly iron and partly clay, so the kingdom shall be partly strong and partly brittle. ^0242